manonthemat/rubypong/README.md

 # Resources

 I've tried to implement the mechanics of the game reasonably faithfully thus far.
-For more information, see the [Tetris wiki](http://en.wikipedia.org/wiki/Pong).
+For more information, see the [Pong wiki](http://en.wikipedia.org/wiki/Pong).

 # Thanks